ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 ```
 {:codeblock}

-The various mechanisms for upload and execution will be discussed below.

-Once these steps are complete testing will verify the initialization.

-## Using the GUI Console
-{: #gui_console}
-### Provisiong resources
-If you do not want to use the GUI console [VPC overview](https://{DomainName}/vpc/overview) you may still wish to browse the text in the tutorial to familiarize yourself with the set up that will be used through out this tutorial:

-[Private and public subnets in a Virtual Private Cloud](https://{DomainName}/docs/tutorials?topic=solution-tutorials-vpc-public-app-private-backend) contains step by step instructions for creating the cloud resources including a public facing front end VSI and a private back end VSI both optionally accessible through a bastion VSI.

-### Cloud-init
-See the general `Cloud-init` section above.
+### Configure instances after booting
+Users often want to do some configuration to their instances after booting.
+For example, you may want to install some packages, start services, or manage the instance using a Puppet or Chef server.

-At the point the instance is created change the cloud-init User data as shown below:
+At the point, the instance is created.
+Change the cloud-init User data as shown below:

 1. To configure the instance:
    1. Set **User data** to